vernemq/vmq-docs/configuration/http-pub.md

 ## Misc Notes
 * The plugin allows the authentication and authorization flows to override mountpoint, qos and topic.
+* Currently, the regular (non m5) authentication and authorization flow is used.
 * The query string payload does not allow to set user parameters.